csaborio001/tiffany-documentation/basic-rules.md

 # Basic Rules

-* Once you are in the house, I kindly ask that remove your shoes.
+* 🤫 Quiet neighbour policy applies.
+Parties, weddings or other functions are not permitted
-* No Smoking.
+* 🚭 No Smoking.
-* No Parties.
+* 🥬 Please always use the cutting boards provided.
-* Please keep your room closed when you are not around.
+* 👨‍👩‍👧‍👦 No unannounced overnight guests.
-* When you leave, please make sure your room window is shut.
+* 🪑 Do not move outdoor furniture inside the house.
-* Please do not have video/phone conversations in the lounge/dining area.
+* 💺 Do not move indoor furniture outside the house.

-!> I work from home and these can be quite distracting
+* 🙈 Please do not leave dirty dishes.

-* No extra/surprise guests - I expect that the guests not have any unannounced overnight guests.
+* ❄️ Please turn off A/C and lights when you are not using them.

-!> Visitors are allowed only if you have * discussed this with me first.
+* ❤️‍🩹 Please report any damages.

-* Please be respectful - If you come in late at night, keep the noise to a minimum.
+In general, please treat this space with the same care as you would treat your home 😉👍